No. 8: Starting Fresh

 Maybe you’re not sure what your next move is.
 That’s okay.
 Starting fresh doesn’t mean you need a five-year plan.
 Sometimes, it just means giving yourself permission to start listening.

-"New is Nice Always" isn’t about constant reinvention.
-It’s about recognizing that change is allowed to be soft.
-Quiet.
-Even nice.
+Change can be soft, quiet, and nice.
 It doesn’t have to come from a breakdown.
 It can come from curiosity, courage, or just the simple desire to feel more like yourself again.

 Maybe a tiny affirmation is helpful.
 I release what I can’t change.
 I create what I can.